 The spirit of Iboga created the Bwiti tradition through the Pygmies and their knowledge.
 Through Iboga’s guidance, the Bwiti created instruments, music, dances and expanded their creative expression.
 The Bwiti use a red paste, which signifies the woman’s menstrual blood, and a white paste, which signifies purity and the man’s sperm.
 When the pastes are used together, they equal creation and the gift of Life.
 These pastes are painted onto the body and used in ritual.

-For the Bwiti, there is no guru.
-No ‘big guy,’ that is prayed to or worshipped.
+For the Bwiti, there is no guru that is prayed to or worshipped.
 There is only one prayer that the Bwiti use.
 Every morning, they thank the Creator for another day.
 It is a gratitude for life itself, for the gift of simply being alive.

 The Bwiti know that, from day one, the creator gave us everything we need.
 This truth exists deep inside of us.
 We do not have to ‘pay’ to be alive.
 We simply are.

 They recognize that they are a part of nature, and they do not abuse it.
-By abusing nature, they abuse themselves.
 Nature is here for us to learn and grow from, to use for resources without abusing them.
 If nature is abused, we are essentially abusing ourselves on emotional, physical, psychological and spiritual levels.
+And therefor; by abusing themselves they are abusing nature.

 They teach that life has always, and will always, begin inside of us.
 Nothing outside of ourselves will make us happy long-term.
 We must harness and nurture our truth to be happy within and to bring peace to the mind.